The Rockabilly Pioneer Who Would Be King

-He died 40 years ago, at the age of 42, but Elvis Presley's impact on music is still being felt.
-Here, to mark the anniversary, are 40 of the best songs ever recorded by the rockabilly pioneer who became known as the King.
+Four decades after his death at the age of 42, Elvis Presley's impact on music is still being felt.
+Here, in honor of his birthday, are 40 of the best songs he ever recorded.

 "Good Rockin' Tonight"